mrgang/mrgang.github.io/README.md

 # mrgang.github.io
-note this is a personal page where tell others something about me.
+  this is a personal page where tell others something about me.